leanspace/terraform-provider-leanspace/README.md

 There is the `main.tf` that defines which module it should other terraform file to call.

-There's 3 folders for each resource:
+There's one folder for each resource type:
 - asset: it has 2 `leanspace_nodes` resources, one inside the other.
 - property: it has as many `leanspace_properties` resources as available types (8)
 - command definition: it has as 1 `leanspace_command_definitions` resource which has all possible metadata types (6) and all possible argument types (7)
+- metrics: it has as many `leanspace_metrics` resources as available types (6)

 Finally there is the `imports` folder containing sample resources for each resource to test the import.